crisp-oss/chappe/README.md

 #### Structure of a guide file

-Each guide Markdown file **must** start with a meta-data header, which olds information on:
+Each guide Markdown file **must** start with a meta-data header, which holds information on:

 * `TITLE`: The guide article name
   * Example: `TITLE: Hello World`